Pinacocyte: Function

 Pinacocytes are part of the epithelium in sponges.
-They play a role in movement (contracting and stretching), cell adhesion, signaling, phagocytosis, and polarity.
-Pinacocytes are filled with mesohyl which is a gel like substance that helps maintain the shape and structure of the sponge.
+Pinacocytes contribute to several physiological processes in sponges, including contraction, signaling, phagocytosis, and regulation of the internal environment.
+Pinacocytes can coordinate contraction to alter the diameter of canals and help expel water from the sponge.
+Pinacocytes form the outer cell boundary enclosing the mesohyl which is a gel like substance that helps maintain the shape and structure of the sponge.